geoffreybennett/alsa-scarlett-gui/README.md

 <img src="src/img/alsa-scarlett-gui-logo.png" align="right">

-The Focusrite Scarlett (and Clarett+) interfaces are class compliant USB audio interfaces meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3 you need to disable MSD mode first).
-However, the Gen 2 6i6+, Gen 3 4i4+, Clarett USB, and Clarett+ interfaces have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.
+The Focusrite USB audio interfaces are class compliant meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3 you need to disable MSD mode first for full functionality).
+However, except for some of the smallest models, they have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.

 Linux kernel support (“ALSA Focusrite Scarlett Gen 2/3 Mixer Driver”) for the proprietary functionality was first added in:
-- Gen 2: Linux 5.4
+- Scarlett Gen 2: Linux 5.4 (bugs fixed in Linux 5.14)
-- Gen 3: Linux 5.14
+- Scarlett Gen 3: Linux 5.14
 - Clarett+ 8Pre: Linux 6.1
 - Clarett 2Pre/4Pre/8Pre USB, Clarett+ 2Pre/4Pre: coming soon